 Swabs taken from the rectum, throat and vagina don’t hurt.
 A swab taken from the inside tip of a man’s penis can be uncomfortable for a second or two.

 Gonorrhoea is treated with antibiotics.
 People you’ve had sex with also need to get checked – a clinic can contact them if you don’t want to.
 Left untreated, gonorrhoea can cause serious problems, including infertility in men and women.

 Recently a strain of so-called super gonorrhoea has been on the rise in England.
 This strain is resistant to one of the two antibiotics used to treat the infection.

-The super gonorrhoea strain is resistant to azithromycin.
-However, the other antibiotic used – called ceftriaxone – currently works for the majority of cases, so it’s still important to get tested and treated.
+Super gonorrhoea is resistant to azithromycin.
+However, the other antibiotic used – called ceftriaxone – currently works for the majority of cases, so it’s important to get tested and treated.